ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring year 2: how creating content changed my brain
+   - Exploring what i learned from growing 10k → 100k
    - Finding the satirical angle
    - Making it relatable and timeless